aaronbloomfield/ics/uva/index.md

 There are a number of links and other parts of this course that are **NOT** included in this repository.
 They are:

-- Any concerns you have should be handled via a support request; the link is on the [Canvas landing page][1]
+- Any concerns you have should be handled via a support request; the link is on the [Canvas landing page](https://canvas.its.virginia.edu/courses/136577)
 - Assignment submission is through the Gradescope tool in Canvas
-- The [Piazza forum for this course](https://piazza.com/class/...); Canvas can log you in directly -- the Canvas tool link is [here](https://canvas.its.virginia.edu/courses/.../external_tools/21)
+- The Piazza forum for this course can be accessed via the Canvas workspace
 - Apparently anonymous feedback is not currently available in Canvas

 <!-- no longer available in canvas: